Updating Agent OS

 Get the latest version of Agent OS for new projects

-Push updates you've made to your base installation to existing project
+Push updates from your base installation to a project

 Switch project to a different profile